CA4022/Lab5-Spark/README.md

  [scala> counts.saveAsTextFile("output/");
  [scala> :q
 ```
+ * Verify output: `$ cat output/part-0000 `
+ * Run Wordcount in same mode but in Python as illustrated [here](https://www.tutorialkart.com/apache-spark/python-spark-shell-pyspark-example/)

-## Note: Run spark master
+## Note: Local vs Standalone Spark cluster
-Even when you are running spark on local mode (without Hadoop cluster running), you need to launch the spark master with the following command from the spark main directory:
+We have said you can run Spark locally or on a distributed file system (Hadoop).
+Even when you are running spark locally (without Hadoop cluster running), you can either run it without a cluster (like when we run scala and python examples) or on standalone cluster mode, using spark cluster and no distributed file system.
+In this case (which is necessary for running examples such as wordcount) you need to launch the spark master and slave locally.
-  - `$ sbin/start-master.sh`

 [Linux/Unix](https://medium.com/@djamaldg/how-to-install-scala-on-macos-5771d55339cb)